wimbarelds/TimeCircles/README.md

 ## General use

-The first thing to do is to include the javascript files for jQuery and TimeCircles, as well as the TimeCircles stylesheet.
+The first thing to do is to include the JavaScript files for jQuery and TimeCircles, as well as the TimeCircles stylesheet.
 These should ideally be included in the head of your html file.

     <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>
     <script type="text/javascript" src="TimeCircles.js"></script>
     <link href="TimeCircles.css" rel="stylesheet">

-When the neccesary files have been included, it's very simple to set up TimeCircles on your page, simply target the element you wish to use with jQuery, and execute the TimeCircles function on it.
+When the necessary files have been included, it's very simple to set up TimeCircles on your page, simply target the element you wish to use with jQuery, and execute the TimeCircles function on it.
 This will create TimeCircles inside the targeted element, counting up from 0 (when the page was opened).

-> **Important note:** TimeCircles will automatically make it self the size of whatever element you place it in.
+> **Important note:** TimeCircles will automatically make its self the size of whatever element you place it in.
 If you do not have a height set, it will attempt to determine a height based on the element's width.
 For the best results however, it's recommended to set both the width and height.

 ### Setting your reference time

 Of course, you might not want to start counting up from 0.
 Perhaps you're counting down the time until a wedding, or alternatively counting how long you've been with your girlfriend (or whatever else really).
 Really, TimeCircles is most useful if you're using it with some reference time and/or date.

 Setting up your reference date and time is also fairly simple.
 The best way to do it is to simply include it in the html element you've set aside for TimeCircles.
-Create an attribute called data-date and provide a value in the format of `yyyy-mm-dd hh:mm:ss`
+Create an attribute called `data-date` and provide a value in the format of `yyyy-mm-dd hh:mm:ss`

     <div class="example" data-date="2014-01-01 00:00:00"></div>